krisdigital/next-prisma-playwright-kube/README.md

 `helm install helmkube ./helm`

 This will run an init container to migrate the prisma schema before starting the new app container.

+To access the app you need to create a mikube tunnel

+`minikube tunnel`

+You can check the status on the dashboard

+`minikube dashboard`

+If you do changes in the database schema or the app, rebuild the frontend container with a new version, increase the `appVersion` in `Chart.yaml` and run

+`helm upgrade helmkube ./helm`

 ## CI